analogueorm/analogue/readme.md

 - Package is now framework agnostic.
 - Now support any plain object that implements Mappable interface.
 - Introducing a MappableTrait for quick implementation.
+- Queries can now be run directly on the mapper Object.
 - Store/Delete methods now accept a array and collections as argument.
 - EntityMap are now autodected when in the same namespace as the entity.
 - Base Entity Class Supports hidden attributes